rpede/tutorial-fullstack-ci/README.md

 That was a huge chunk.
 Let's break it down piece by piece.

-What you appended is just another job definition.
-Like `client_test_job` and `server_test_job`.
+What you appended is just another job definition, like `client_test_job` and `server_test_job`.

 The first new thing in this job is the `needs: [client_test_job, server_test_job]` part.
-It makes execution of the job depend on the two other jobs to have successfully been completed, before it starts.
+It makes execution of the job depend on the two other jobs to have successfully been completed.

-Regardless of whether you actually want to postpone your E2E-test to after all unit-tests have completed is somewhat situational.
+Whether you actually want to postpone your E2E-test to after all unit-tests have completed is somewhat situational.
 If your unit-tests covers almost all code and are very likely to catch any potential bugs, then it can be a good idea to postpone E2E-tests to after they have completed.
-However, if your E2E-test are just as likely to catch bugs compared to your unit-tests, then you might want to run everything in parallel.
+However, if your E2E-tests are just as likely to catch bugs compared to your unit-tests, then you might want to run everything in parallel.

 In general, you probably want to try and keep you minutes count for executing your workflow low.
 Each job gets executed on its own runner.
-It is the combined execution time for all runners (rounded to the nearest whole minute) that counts towards your spending.
+It is the combined execution time for all runners that counts towards your spending.
 Also, it is slightly more eco-friendly not having computers waste unnecessary energy.